Does Medicare Cover Your Spouse?

-Some traditional insurance products offer the ability to continue benefits for family members listed on the policy following the policy holder’s death.
-Medicare insurance does not provide an option for this.
+Some traditional insurance products offer the ability to continue benefits for family members listed on the policy following the policyholder’s death.
+Medicare insurance does not provide an option for coverage after death.
 Because each plan applies only to the individual to whom the plan was issued, benefits can’t be passed on to others upon death or for any other reason.

 Because Medicare benefits can’t be shared between spouses, each individual in a marriage will need to obtain their own plan.
-If your spouse has met all of the eligibility requirements for Medicare, they will need to reach out to Medicare online or at a local office to enroll.
-Additionally, your spouse can work with an insurance broker to discuss their individual needs to find a plan that works.
+If your spouse has met all of the eligibility requirements for Medicare, they will need to enroll online or work with a Licensed Insurance Agent to discuss their individual needs.

 Call a licensed sales agent at